megastef/node-red-contrib-logsene/README.md

 # Introduction

 The _node-red-contrib-logsene_ node makes it  easy to log directly to  Logsene by Sematext from Node-Red.
-If no message is specified it logs the complete message as JSON object.
+If no text is specified in "msg.log" it logs "msg.payload".
+In any case it adds the complete msg  object as JSON object.

 # Features: